ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 1. The plan was to make this part of nsol and ptcsol.
 However, the logic in Newton-Krylov methods is different enough that I'm makeing nsoli and ptcsoli their own codes.

-2. The GMRES linear solver is 90% done and the documentation is in here.
+2. The GMRES linear solver nsoli.jl is done and the documentation is in here.
-Bi-CGSTAB is coming, but will be after all the nonlinear stuff is done.
+Bi-CGSTAB is coming, but PTC and GMRES(m) will come first.

 ### Krylov linear solvers.

 1. kl_gmres: GMRES with orthogonalization via classical Gram-Schmidt twice.
+   Restarts are not in there yet.